IN THIS LESSON

 Is your network composed of people who can support you?

 In this module, you will engage in a reflective exercise designed to help you identify the strengths and weaknesses of your network and to consider opportunities to build and/or expand your network so it works for you.
+You will map your current network and reflect on its strengths and weaknesses.

 Network Reflection